Simplicial complex

-In mathematics, a simplicial complex is a set composed of points, line segments, triangles, and their n-dimensional counterparts (see illustration).
+In mathematics, a simplicial complex is a structured set of simplices (for example, points, line segments, triangles, and their n-dimensional counterparts) such that all the faces and intersections of the elements are also included in the set (see illustration).
 Simplicial complexes should not be confused with the more abstract notion of a simplicial set appearing in modern simplicial homotopy theory.
 The purely combinatorial counterpart to a simplicial complex is an abstract simplicial complex.
-To distinguish a simplicial from an abstract simplicial complex, the former is often called a geometric simplicial complex.
+To distinguish a simplicial complex from an abstract simplicial complex, the former is often called a geometric simplicial complex.

 Definitions

 A simplicial complex $\mathcal{K}$ is a set of simplices that satisfies the following conditions: